DarsanaKS/DarsanaKS-1/docs/index.md

 ## About Me
 <center><img src="Dars3.JPG" alt="Darsana" title="Darsana KS" width="300" /></center><br>

-I am a simple and cool person who always tries to see the positive and vibrant part of life.<br>
+I am a versatile and adaptive person who always tries to see the positive and vibrant part of life.<br>
 I love to travel and I am keen to explore the things around me.<br>
 Being a multilingual person, I give an effort to learn new languages as well.<br>